sssaha/sssaha.github.io/_pages/about.md

 ---

 Hi!
 I'm Samrat ('Sam').
 I am originally from Bangladesh.
 Here are some personal information I'd like to share about myself:
-- If I had to summarize myself, I'd consider myself as an ambivert and adaptable guy who likes to plan ahead.
+- If I had to summarize, I'd consider myself as an ambivert and adaptable guy who likes to plan ahead.
 - I love football.
 And, by football I mean 'Soccer'.
 Huge fan of Manchester United.
 GGMU.
 - I like travelling, cooking, binge-watching tv shows and animes, and listening to melody songs.